Atlanta GA Erb's Palsy Attorneys

 Click here for more verdicts and settlements.

-You may be asking: "What can a Georgia personal injury claim do to help my child recover use of their arm?"
-Unfortunately, while we cannot undo the terrible damage inflicted by the reckless medical professionals who administered the birth of your son or daughter, we can make sure any current and future financial considerations are met.
+You may be asking: "What can a personal injury claim do to help my child recover use of an arm?"
+Unfortunately, we cannot undo the damage inflicted by negligent medical professionals, but we can help make sure any current and future financial considerations are met.
 Compensation may not be a cure-all, but it can certainly help alleviate with the following expenses:

-The symptoms associated with Erb's Palsy are recognizable by a pediatrician early in your baby's life.
-Once confirmed, it is important to speak with an Atlanta birth injury law firm that is well-versed in medical malpractice, especially in cases involving young children and mothers.
+The symptoms associated with Erb's palsy are recognizable by a pediatrician early in your baby's life.
+Once confirmed, it is important to speak with a law firm that is well-versed in medical malpractice, especially in cases involving young children and mothers.
 Don't let your case rest on the shoulders of just any practice.
-Speak with a team of litigators that has the experience, the resources, and the dedication you need to take on the at-fault institution.
-Call the Atlanta birth injury lawyers at Grant Law Office today at (866) 249-5513 or (404) 995-3955 for more information.
+Speak with a team of litigators who have the experience, the resources, and the dedication you need to take on the at-fault institution.
+Call the Atlanta birth injury lawyers at Grant Law Office today at (404) 995-3955 or toll-free (866) 249-5513 for more information.

 - Common Types of Georgia Birth Injuries

 - Erb's Palsy (Brachial Plexus Birth Palsy)

 - Erb's Palsy - American Association of Neuromuscular & Electrodiagnostic Medicine

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,